rockstor/rockstor-doc/howtos/oem-guide.rst

 Our continued existence, i.e. ongoing-development & distribution services, depend entirely upon good-will and active community participation in our Open Collective membership Tiers.
-As such circumvention of these service orientated tiers (curated release channels / support / membership / etc), in any way, would result in no future communication or service to the offending agent.
+As such, circumvention of these service orientated tiers (curated release channels/support/membership/etc), in any way, would result in no future communication or service to the offending agent.
 We protect, by way of our licensing choices, and consequent code availability, the end-users freedoms.
-That does not oblige any member of The Rockstor Project's team in any way: regardless of Tier membership.
+That does not oblige any member of The Rockstor Project's team, in any way, regardless of Tier membership.

 **Given the above freedoms, all-around, we can only request the following:**

-1. OEM hardware distributors/redistributors resellers honour our existing sustainability model.
-I.e. they have an appropriate number, given anticipated development team contacts per-year, of 'OEM Pre-installer subscription' memberships.
+1. OEM hardware distributors/redistributors resellers honour our existing sustainability model, i.e. they have an appropriate number, given anticipated development team contacts per-year, of 'OEM Pre-installer subscription' memberships.
 Rockstor's continued development, and existence, depends entirely on interested parties appreciating both past and ongoing development team efforts and associated costs.